LouDnl/USBSID-Pico/README.md

 Use `usbsidpico.uf2` for regular green rp2040 Pico boards.
 Use `usbsidpico-rgb.uf2` for black clone rp2040 Pico boards with RGB LED onboard.
 **WARNING!** Do _NOT_ use the RGB firmware for the regular green rp2040 Pico boards.
+### How to flash
+A Raspberry Pi Pico board is incredibly easy to flash, as it comes with a built in bootloader for flashing new firmwares in the `uf2` format.
+In order to flash a new firmware to your USBSID-Pico you will need to put the Pico into bootloader mode.
+This can be done in 2 ways:
+1. While the Pico is seated on the USBSID-Pico board and with the USB cable plugged into your computer and the Pico do the following:
+	- Press and hold the `BOOTSEL` button on the Pico.
+	- Press and release the `RST` button on the USBSID-Pico board.
+	- Now release the `BOOTSEL` button.
+	- A new drive should appear on your computer called `RPI-RP2`.
+	- Copy the correct `uf2` firmware file to this folder.
+	- After copying the Pico will reboot and your Pico is flashed.
+2. When flashing a Pico that is not seated on the board do the following:
+	- Plug in the USB cable to your Pico and not into your computer.
+	- While holding the `BOOTSEL` button on the Pico plugin the other end of the USB cable into your computer.
+	- Now release the `BOOTSEL` button.
+	- A new drive should appear on your computer called `RPI-RP2`.
+	- Copy the correct `uf2` firmware file to this folder.
+	- After copying the Pico will reboot and your Pico is flashed.
 ### Firmware features ~ version 0.2.0-BETA
 The firmware is still in development so features might change, be added or removed.
 - By default both sockets are enabled and the configuration is set to 2 SID's.